AgeofIA/langtask/README.md

 LangTask is a lightweight Python library for rapidly setting up and managing LLM prompts with structured input/output validation.
 It provides a clean, type-safe interface for working with language models while enforcing schema validation and proper error handling.

-> ⚠️ **Note**: This is a work-in-progress personal project.
-It is not yet stable for production use and the API will change significantly.
+> ⚠️ **Development Status Note**: This is a work-in-progress personal project.
+The API will change significantly.

+> 📝 **Documentation Note**: This project intentionally includes extensive documentation and inline examples to facilitate better understanding by LLMs.
+The API.md file can be used as a reference document in LLM chats to enable quick comprehension of the framework's usage patterns.

 ## Features